themattharris/tmhOAuth/README.md

 ## Change History

+### 0.61 - 16 January 2012
+- Removed trailing ?> from tmhOAuth.php and tmhUtilities.php to meet the Zend Framework's coding practices.
+Props: reedy
+- Fixed bug where CURLOPT_SSL_VERIFYHOST was defaulted to true when it should have been defaulted to 2.
+Props: kevinsmcarthur

 ### 0.60 - 29 December 2011
 - Changed any use of implode to the preferred format of implode($glue, $pieces).
 Props: reedy
 - Moved oauth_verifier to the authorization header as shown in example of RFC 5849.
 Props: spacenick